2010 Alfa Romeo TZ3 Stradale Zagato

 “‘Essential beauty’ was what we wanted this Alfa Romeo’s carbon-fiber body to say,” Andrea Zagato was quoted as saying.
 “Because of the Fiat Group-Chrysler/Dodge partnership, the TZ3 can be considered history’s first ‘American’ Alfa Romeo.”

-Only nine road-going Stradale models of the TZ3 were produced, at a cost of over $1 million each, and they were sold directly and quietly by the US distributor to some of the world’s most significant and prominent collectors.
-The car offered here was the sixth and was custom-built by Zagato from a Viper ACR-X for the current collection, where it has remained well maintained since.
-It is, in fact, virtually as delivered in its condition, showing almost no noticeable wear to its bodywork, engine, and undercarriage, and the interior still smells new!
-At the time of cataloguing, the car had recorded only 210 actual miles.
+Only nine road-going Stradale models of the TZ3 were produced, at a cost of over $1 million each, and they were sold directly and quietly by Zagato’s US ambassador to some of the world’s most significant and prominent collectors.
+The car offered here was the sixth such example and was built by Zagato from a Viper ACR-X specifically for the current collection, where it has been well maintained since.
+It is, in fact, virtually as delivered, showing almost no noticeable wear to its bodywork, engine, and undercarriage, and the interior still smells new!
+At the time of cataloguing, the TZ3 had recorded only 210 actual miles.
 It is accompanied by the original owner’s portfolio (with Viper manuals).

 This Alfa Romeo, honoring one of the all-time great Italian racing machines, is a highly significant automobile in the history of Zagato, one of the world’s most famous and revered coachbuilders.
 Its offering here marks a rare opportunity to join some of the best-known enthusiasts in enjoying the TZ’s modern successor, combining the very best of Italian style and American brawn.

 LOG IN or Create an Account for further information such as history files, production certificates, restoration documentation, service invoices, owners' manuals, and accompanying parts, please click the button below to view any additional documentation and parts included with this lot.